sfeetudiant37-kayce/bondwithbinderrr/README.md

 ## Setup

 ### 1. Prerequisites
-- Node.js 18+
+- Node.js 18+ installed on your computer
-- A Supabase project
+- A Supabase project (free at supabase.com)

 ### 2. Install Dependencies
 ```bash